Seasonal Guide

 Bedroom (top priority)

 You spend 8 hours here breathing deeply during sleep.
 Put your best purifier here.
-Run it on high or max speed.
-Keep the door closed to concentrate the purifier's output in one room.
+Run it on high or max.
+Keep the door closed so the clean air stays in one room.

 Living Room / Main Space

 Add a second purifier if you have one.
-If not, consider closing off rooms you are not using and moving the bedroom purifier here during daytime hours.
-Keep HVAC running in recirculate mode so it filters air through the MERV 13 filter.
+If not, close off unused rooms and move the bedroom purifier here during the day.
+Keep HVAC in recirculate mode so it filters air through the MERV 13 filter.

 Kitchen

-Avoid using the range hood during smoke events — it exhausts air and creates negative pressure that draws smoky air in.
-Cook on the stovetop with the hood off, or use an oven with recirculating filters.
+Avoid the range hood during smoke events.
+It pulls air out and draws smoky air in through gaps.
+Cook with the hood off, or use an oven.

 Bathroom